kylegrantlucas/platform-exercise/README.md

 ### Protected Endpoint

-All actions other than Create User and Create Session are JWT Token protected.
+All actions other than Create User and Create Session are JWT protected.

 ### Future Enhancements